Real World Challenges

 Celebrate Together

 The solutions to the Real World Labour Market Challenges that your classroom addresses will be awesome!
-Wrap up the challenge with your class, in a final pitch event attended by senior government leaders.
-Selected student groups will be presenting their pitch.
 Students complete a survey to share with GNB and CCDF their experience to keep the Challenges going year after year.
 Their feedback will directly inform future Challenges!
+As a class, check out the student solutions on the Celebrate Solutions page!